 - Educate Montana laboratories to submit specimens with high resistance patterns to MT Public Health Lab for further testing in a timely fashion

 - Monitor microorganisms considered a threat in Montana by place and time

 - Work with hospitals to start or strengthen Antibiotic Stewardship Programs to meet CDCs core elements

 - Work with state wide advisory group to determine state needs and how to address them

 - Offer training to hospital pharmacists to start and run an Antibiotic Stewardship Program.

-For the most recent information from Montana Public Health laboratory about antibiotic resistance, click here.
+Most recent information from Montana Public Health laboratory about antibiotic resistance.